StrangeRanger/bash-style-guide/Examples/example-2.md

 }

 ####
+# Function name: unsupported
+# Purpose:
 #   Provide the end-user with the option to continue, even if their system isn't
 #   officially supported.
 unsupported() {
     echo "${_RED}Your operating system/Linux Distribution is not OFFICIALLY supported" \
         "for the installation, setup, and/or use of NadekoBot" >&2